heetbeet/juliawin/README.md

 2. Or you can <a href="https://github.com/heetbeet/juliawin/raw/main/Juliawin%20Bootstrap%20From%20Github.exe"><img src="https://i.redd.it/t4f6ysfremu11.png" height="35" />click here</a> for a thin installer,

-3. Or you can download this repo to where you want Juliawin and run `Juliawin Setup.exe`.
+3. Or download this repo to your chosen Juliawin location and run `Juliawin Setup.exe`.

 ## Options